Animal Ordinances Information

 - Medical: A veterinarian can exempt a non-breeding pet for medical / health reasons.
 This exemption must be documented on the pet's medical record.
 Pet owner must have this information available upon request by law enforcement or animal control.

-- Residents of the City of Waco may qualify for free spay/neuter for owned dogs and cats based on income, location/zip code, and available funding.
-For more information, visit: AnimalBirthControl.org
+- Residents of the City of Waco may qualify for FREE spay/neuter for owned dogs and cats based on income, location/zip code, and available funding.
+Call 752-SPAY (7729) for more information.

 - Community Cats (outdoor or outdoor/indoor) located in the 76708 zip code qualify for free Trap-Neuter-Return (TNR).
 TNR includes spay/neuter, Rabies and a left “eartip” performed by a vet during spay/neuter surgery.
 Loaner TNR traps available with refundable deposit.
 For more details, visit FreeCatFix.org